What Do Insurance Adjuster, Examiner, or Investigator Do?

 - StrataCare StrataWare eReview

-Becoming an Insurance Adjuster, Examiner, or Investigator
+Education needed to be an Insurance Adjuster, Examiner, or Investigator:

-What education is needed to be an Insurance Adjuster, Examiner, or Investigator?
+What work experience do I need to become an Insurance Adjuster, Examiner, or Investigator?

-Where Insurance Adjusters, Examiners, and Investigators Work
+Below are examples of industries where Insurance Adjusters, Examiners, and Investigators work:

 References: